Serve the World

-In 2013, our congregation supported missionary volunteers to Costa Rica, the Czech Republic, Austria, and Virginia.
-In 2014 and 2015 we supported missionaries to the rural Appalachian region of Kentucky.
-In 2016, volunteers from our congregation went on mission to the Czech Republic; Bennettsville, SC; Red Bird KY; and Sager Brown, LA; and our Youth Choir went on a mission tour of the Northeast United States, sharing their musical talents and God’s love.
-Click here to see where YOU might decide to go on mission in 2017.
+In prior years our congregation has supported missionary volunteers to Jamaica, Costa Rica, the Czech Republic, Austria, Ohio, North Carolina, South Carolina, and Louisiana Since 2014 we have supported missionaries to the rural Appalachian region of Kentucky.
+In 2016 our Youth Choir went on a mission tour of the Northeast United States, sharing their musical talents and God’s love.
+Recent teams have traveled to Atlanta to work with the homeless population there and to Louisiana to work with UMCOR (United Methodist Committee on Relief) at their relief supply depot which sends supplies to distaster regions all over the world.

 Missions is a great opportunity for families, youth, young adults, and seniors.
 Whatever your age or situation, consider exploring short- or long-term mission opportunities with Sterling United Methodist Church.
 For more information, contact the church office at or 703-430-6455.